Timm Rosenbach: Coaching career

 On December 22, 2014, Adams State University announced Rosenbach as the Grizzlies' new head coach.
 He resigned that position on December 6, 2017, and returned to Montana as offensive coordinator.

+On March 1, 2024, Rosenbach was hired as the co-offensive coordinator and wide receivers coach for Cal Poly under head coach Paul Wulff.

 Personal

 Rosenbach is married to former professional volleyball player Kim Exner.
 They have two daughters, born in 2007 and 2009.

 Prior to his final season at WSU, Rosenbach's father Lynn died at age 53 in July 1988.